Are you interested to write for Faith Today? Find out what we're looking for.

-Faith Today uses freelance writers for most articles and news reports.
+Faith Today uses freelance writers for most articles, news reports and essays.
 The following information outlines Faith Today’s goals and the type of material we publish.
 You can also browse an archive of recent Faith Today issues from cover to cover at faithtoday.ca/digital.

-Faith Today is mainly interested in freelance proposals for short (350-word) articles in our Kingdom Matters and Books & Culture sections (see below for details).
+Faith Today is most interested in freelance proposals for short (350-word) articles in two sections, News.Notes.Ideas and Books & Culture (see below for details).

-We also welcome proposals for feature articles (800 to 1,800 words) that provide analysis and interpretation, rather than straight newsmagazine-style reports.
+We also welcome proposals for feature articles (800 to 1,800 words) that draw on interviews to provide analysis and interpretation, rather than straight newsmagazine-style reports.

 Unsolicited manuscripts are not accepted.
 Instead, start by sending a query letter to [email protected] outlining the idea you have for an article (see below for details).

-Our readers include a wide spectrum of evangelical Christian men and women, many of them in their 40s and 50s, most often from Protestant churches traditionally known as “evangelical” (see below).
-About half of the evangelical Church in Canada is formally affiliated with the EFC but there are also many evangelical individuals and institutions not formally affiliated with the EFC, including a large number in “mainline” denominations.
+Our readers include a wide spectrum of evangelical Christian men and women, many of them in their 40s, 50s and 60s, most often from Protestant churches traditionally known as evangelical (see below).
+About half of the evangelical Church in Canada is formally affiliated with the EFC but there are also many evangelical individuals and institutions not formally affiliated with the EFC, including a large number in mainline denominations.